Precise $K^*(892) \to K\pi$ branching fractions

 This is especially relevant for amplitude analyses in which the chosen amplitude model and lineshape parameters are a notable source of systematic uncertainty.
 Unfortunately, none of the cited analyses report correlations between their systematic uncertainties, and only one~\cite{LHCb:2015lnk} reports a full covariance matrix for the measured physical observables including both statistical and systematic effects.
 Around a third do not report the relative contribution of individual systematics to the total uncertainty, and none report the sign of the shift in the measured physical observables associated with any given systematic uncertainty, even though in several cases the total reported systematic uncertainty is highly asymmetric.

 Particularly problematic is the treatment of meson radii, which are parameters of the resonant lineshapes that typically have to be fixed in amplitude analysis fits in order to ensure a stable convergence.
 These radii are frequently among the leading sources of uncertainty for the fit fractions in our cited amplitude analyses, yet we find in e.g. Refs~\cite{BESIII:2021dmo,BESIII:2024ncc,BESIII:2022vaf,BESIII:2021xox, LHCb:2017pkd, BaBar:2010vmf, BESIII:2023qgj, BESIII:2024qnx,LHCb:2015lnk} differences in both the chosen nominal values for these parameters as well as in the range of the parameters considered as an appropriate systematic variation.
 Several of the analyses make fully disjoint choices, such that the nominal value of one analysis is not even within the range of systematic uncertainty considered by another.
-Similar comments could be made about the choice of fit components in the different amplitude analyses which enter our combination.
+Similar comments could be made about the choice of fit components in the different amplitude analyses which enter our combination, and furthermore, systematic effects arising from track-finding and particle identification and reconstruction algorithms may be correlated across measurements.
 It is entirely possible that a coherent analysis of these datasets would change both the average central values and their uncertainties, but there is no way to quantify this supposition given the information reported in these analyses.
 Given the available information, we combine measurements assuming that the reported systematic uncertainties are fully uncorrelated.

 \resrp{0.95 \pm 0.06} \resrz{0.87 \pm 0.03} \resrpnopull{1.01(5)} \resrznopull{0.97(7)} \resrzSL{0.93(3)} \resrzSLav{0.91(3)} \Svalrp{1.3} \Svalrz{1.0} \Svalrpnopull{1} \Svalrznopull{1} \SvalrzSL{1} \SvalrzSLav{1.1} \Soprp{=} \Soprz{=} \Soprpnopull{<} \Soprznopull{<} \SoprzSL{<} \SoprzSLav{=}